DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 We now have a functioning user state in the global header.
 When we log in or out, no matter what view we're on, the header and menu will update according to authentication status.

-## Aside: Authenticating a Polymer App With Auth0
+## Aside: Authenticating a Polymer App with Auth0

 Let's explore authenticating a Polymer app with a more robust solution.
 We'll do a quick implementation of [Auth0's lock widget](https://auth0.com/docs/libraries/lock) to manage user identity.
 We'll leverage local storage and `app-data` again to ensure users aren't logged out unexpectedly.
 You can clone the full code from [this GitHub repo](https://github.com/auth0-blog/polymer-with-auth0).